-And each year, there is still much public confusion about the process, despite the NCAA’s best efforts (and pretty thorough description of the process).
+The NCAA tried to pull back the curtain a bit with the early release of a top 16 seed list and “bracket”, but despite their best efforts (and pretty thorough description of the process there is still much public confusion about the process.
 Yes, they leave some parts of the procedure open to interpretation (How do they define “best teams” for at-large selection?
 Is a team’s “natural area of interest” the closest absolute site, or their most sensible geographic region?), but the process itself is well defined.

 While the selection and seeding steps that Crashing the Dance tries to forecast using machine learning are highly subjective, the bracketing step is essentially an algorithm based on the 1-68 seed list and the bracketing rules and principles.

 So, I’m going to once again do my part to help y’all understand, as much as I understand it anyway, how the committee does its job when taking the 1-68 list and placing each team into the bracket.